Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 Corn is a ubiquitous ingredient that shows up in all sorts of things, including dog food.
 This makes many people believe that corn is completely safe for dogs.
-Most of the time, that is true.
+So, can dogs eat corn?
 Corn is safe for dogs as long as it is off the cob and without any additional ingredients.
-Corn on the cob and additional ingredients like butter and seasonings can lead to serious health conditions.
+But corn on the cob and additional ingredients like butter and seasonings can lead to serious health conditions.
 This is a very important distinction that needs to be understood in order to keep your dog safe and healthy.

-This brief guide will go over what kinds of corn dogs can eat, how best to feed corn to your dog, the nutritional benefits of corn, and the dangers of corn cobs for dogs.
+This brief guide will go over the kinds of corn that dogs can eat, how best to feed corn to your dog, the nutritional benefits of corn, and the dangers of corn cobs for canines.
 By the end, you will have a more complete understanding of the safety and dangers of feeding corn to dogs.

 dogster paw divider